warnerjoe/goal-server/README.md

-# Goal App
+# Goal App (Server)
 A goal tracking app with gamified elements.
 This repository is just the server.
+To view the client, visit https://github.com/warnerjoe/goal-client.

 **Link to project:** TBD